-Please use this identifier to cite or link to this item
+Please use this identifier to cite or link to this item:

-|title:||Modelling a layer for real-time management of interactions in web based distance learning|
+|Title:||Modelling a layer for real-time management of interactions in web based distance learning|

-|authors:||Pinto, Carlos Sousa|
+|Author:||Pinto, Carlos Sousa|

 Ramos, Fernando M. S.